maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

 \subsection{Exploratory analysis}

-From the object \code{gastro.raw} it is possible to do several exploratory analysis.
-The generic function \code{plot} can be used to show WA plots.
-The command below do this plot for the first chip and the result is represented at Figure~\ref{WAplot} (a).
+From the object \texttt{gastro.raw} it is possible to do several exploratory analysis.
+Generic function \texttt{plot} can be used to show WA plots.
+Below there is a command to do this plot for the first chip and the result is represented at Figure~\ref{WAplot} (a).
 A similar plot can be done for normalized object, see Figure~\ref{WAplot} (b), but command is not represented here.

-In above command, changing the parameter \code{bkgSub}, the user change the method of background subtraction, for example, if the user specify \code{bkgSub="subtract"} the conventional background subtraction is done.
-You may also do representations for the numerical values into the chip, using the method {\tt image}.
-See command below, that represents the $W$ values (the $W$ values are represented by default, that is, without any additional parameter, if additional parameters are added, the conventional M values are used) for the first chip that generated the Figure~\ref{imageW}, note that only some points are represented, because we represent only 500 spots randomly selected.
+In above command, changing the parameter \texttt{bkgSub}, the user change background subtraction method, for example, if the user specify \texttt{bkgSub="subtract"} the conventional background subtraction is done.
+You may also do representations for numerical values into the chip using \texttt{image} method.
+See a command below, that represents $W$ values (the $W$ values are represented by default, that is, without any additional parameter, if additional parameters are added, conventional $M$ values are used) for the first chip that generated the Figure~\ref{imageW}, note that only some points are represented, because our example dataset has only 500 spots.

-To change the $W$ for another value, like $A$ values, use \code{image(gastro.raw[,1], "maA")}.
-Take a look at \code{maImage} method from package \pkg{marray} to see additional parameters for this function.
-Another type of exploratory graphics is the boxplot, that may be made using the following command, figure not shown.
+To change $W$ values to another one, like $A$ for example, use \texttt{image(gastro.raw[,1], "maA")}.
+Take a look at \texttt{maImage} method from package \texttt{marray} to see additional parameters for this function.
+Another type of exploratory graphics is boxplot, that can be made using the following command, figure not shown.

-The user may also do an hierarchical cluster to visualize the quality of the data.
-Specially when replicates of the observations are done (like the dye swap).
-Use the command below to construct the hierarchical dendrogram represented at Figure~\ref{hier} (a).
+It is also possible to do hierarchical clustering to visualize and analyze data quality.
+To do so the command below could be used to construct the hierarchical dendrogram presented at Figure~\ref{hier} (a).